brodsa/mgv-vorau/README.md

         - [Gallery Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbrodsa.github.io%2Fmgv-vorau%2Fgallery.html)

 - Lighthouse
     - The lighthouse report was generated using the Google Chrome Dev Tools.
-The test were run for both desktop and mobile devices.
+The tests were run for both desktop and mobile devices.
     - The initial report indicated the low performance due to the size images.
-After the decreasing the size of images, converting to the webp format and compressing, the performance got remarkable better.
+After decreasing the size of the images and converting to the webp format and compressing, the performance got remarkable better.
     - **Mobile devices**
         - Home Page ![ home page - lighthouse for mobile](./assets/documentation/testing/validator_lighthouse_mobile_index.png)
         - About Us Page ![ about us page - lighthouse for mobile](./assets/documentation/testing/validator_lighthouse_mobile_about.png)